NextGenCodde/NextGenCodde/README.md

 # 💫 About me
-# 🚀 Full Stack Developer | 🖥️ Tech Enthusiast | ⚡ Self learner
+# 🚀 Web Developer | 🖥️ Tech Enthusiast | ⚡ Self learner
 Welcome to my GitHub!
 I'm an aspiring **Full Stack Developer** passionate about **building dynamic web applications** and constantly expanding my skill set.
 I enjoy turning **ideas into reality** through code and sharing my knowledge with the community.

 ---